 Review of Applications

-Weeks of October 12 & 19, 2020 (students may be called for interviews)
+October (students may be called for interviews during this time period)

 Final Pairing & Notification

-Late October/Early November, 2020 (anticipated)
+Late October/Early November, 2023 (anticipated)

-- For 2020-21, there will be one student mentee per mentor, unless otherwise noted.
+- For 2023-24, there will be one student mentee per mentor, unless otherwise noted.

 - Mentor and mentee pairing will be performed by the CGM leadership.
 Applications will be reviewed and interviews may be conducted.
-Mentees will be selected based on their demonstrated passion for international business and management, academic accomplishments, leadership, career path and engagement with the Center for Global Management at UCLA Anderson.
+Mentees will be selected based on their demonstrated passion and interest for international business and management, academic accomplishments, leadership, career path and engagement with the Center for Global Management at UCLA Anderson.

-- The CGM will then meet with each mentee to outline guidelines and suggested interaction, as well as other expectations of the mentee/mentor relationship.
+The CGM will then meet with each mentee to outline guidelines and suggested interaction, as well as other expectations of the mentee/mentor relationship.

 Application Process and Timeline

 In partnership with the Parker Career Management Center, student clubs organize on-site visits known as Days-on-the-Job (DOJs) with companies and recruiters in the U.S. and abroad.
-In mid-December, the Greater China Business Association (GCBA) organized a Greater China DOJ.
+In mid-December 2019, the Greater China Business Association (GCBA) organized a Greater China DOJ.
 Fourteen students met with JD.com, Kuaishou, Lenovo and Plug & Play in Beijing; Ctrip, Google China and Johnson & Johnson in Shanghai; and Tencent in Shenzhen.
 In addition, students met with UCLA Anderson alumni at mixers in all three cities.